Hudson Valley Region

 Christine Furnia

-Christine Furnia has been a secondary English/ELA teacher for 24 years, teaching every grade 7-12 at some point, except 9th.
+Christine Furnia has been a secondary English/ELA teacher for 30 years, teaching nearly every grade 7-12 at some point.
 She received her undergraduate degree in English from Manhattanville College, and her Master’s of Science in Curriculum from Western Connecticut State University.
-Currently, she is the Teacher in Charge of the ELA Department at Van Wyck Junior High School in the Wappingers district where she teaches 7th and 8th grade.
-In 2012, Christine received her National Board Certification, and strives to continue to grow professionally, particularly in the area of technology integration.
-She became a member of the NYSEC Executive Board in 2016 where she serves as the assistant editor to the NYSEC News newsletter.
-Christine loves to travel with her four high school and college-aged daughters, and most recently visited Thailand and Japan.
+Currently, she teaches grades 7 anf 8 at Van Wyck Junior High School in the Wappingers CSD.
+Christine is a Nationally Board Certified teacher, and strives to continue to grow professionally, as well as to help other teachers grow through courses she teaches through the Mid-Hudson Teacher’s Center.
+She became a member of the NYSEC Executive Board in 2016 where she currently serves as President and Vendor Liaison.

 Bridgette Gallagher